There are times when the worlds of medicine and show business intersect. In this case, the specimen isn't displayed

 The term ‘dime museum’ was coined (no pun intended) in the 19th-century to describe an establishment

 presenting a number of entertainments for one low admission price.
 The most famous — but not the first —

 of these belonged to P. T. Barnum; while the best known recent incarnation would have been Hubert's Museum —

 both in New York.
 The tradition lives on in smaller ventures and massive undertakings such as the Ripley's Believe-It-Or-Not empire.

-This two-headed goat belongs to showman John Strong, who set up several attractions in New York's Coney Island for the summer of 2009.
+This two-headed goat belongs to showman John Strong.
+I made the original drawing for this print in Coney Island during the summer of 2009.